 “The Lord bless you and keep you!
-The Lord let his face shine upon you, and be gracious to you!
+The Lord let his face shine upon you and be gracious to you!
 The Lord look upon you kindly and give you peace!”
 Book of Numbers 6:22-27.

-On this ancient feast of “Mary, the Mother of God” our liturgy draws on a blessing for this New Year from the Old Testament, Book of Numbers.
+On this ancient feast of “Mary, the Mother of God,” our liturgy draws on a blessing for this New Year from the Old Testament, Book of Numbers.
 Interestingly, most blessings come with some future promise.

 I’m also reminded too that in our religious as well as our popular culture, we seek blessings on new endeavors, safety for travel, couples expecting a birth.
-There are a myriad of blessings in the official Catholic Book of Blessings.
+There is a myriad of blessings in the official Catholic Book of Blessings.

 Today’s gospel with the scene at the manger, recalls the lyrics of the “Sabbath Song” from the Broadway Musical, “Fiddler on the Roof,” by Jerry Block and Sheldon Harnick:

 “May the Lord protect and defend you.
 May the Lord preserve you from pain.
 Favor them oh Lord, with happiness and peace.
 Oh, hear our Sabbath prayer.
 Amen.”